Sumit2103/Megatron-Chatbot-NLP/README.md

 7. Context Recognition: Context-based NLP starts with how search engines try to identify contexts that may be used to match particular user requests.
 8. Offer real-time support (FAQs, help blogs, reports): After recognizing the context of user question, it can offer FAQs, help blogs, reports and etc. to the users.

-Business need:

-In every domain customer care support is too much hurdle for the representatives.
-They need to support to their customers for the same queries many times or repetitively.
-To solve these issues there is a need for some kind of automation to reduce these repetitive tasks for the support team so that automate software should able to answer those queries within seconds of time and can more focus to solve complex issues.
-To meet the ever-increasing competition and demands, iNeuron endeavours to deliver an accessible automate software for customer support as well as in sales & market domain.